 Kingston University has a code of practice for research degrees.
 This document is central to research degree provision at Kingston and is included in section five of the Postgraduate Researcher Handbook (PDF).
 The code sets out the responsibilities you commit to by registering for a research degree at Kingston, and the responsibilities the University and your supervisors have towards you.

 The RDF is a comprehensive approach to enhancing the careers of researchers.
 It was developed by and for researchers, in consultation with academic and non-academic employers.

 The framework was developed by Vitae, the UK organisation championing the personal, professional and career development of researchers, and is endorsed by UK Research and Innovation (UKRI) and the Quality Assurance Agency (see UK Quality Code: Research degrees) as being central to the academic standards and skills development a postgraduate researcher can expect from the UK doctorate.

 Before beginning your research degree, we ask that you read the introduction to the Researcher Development Framework which sets out why professional development is so important.

-Once you have enrolled and attended the induction programme you will be able to access My Kingston (the student intranet) where you will find more information and resources, including details of the Researcher Development Programme.
-All handouts and resources used in the induction session will also be available on Canvas.
+Once you have enrolled and attended the induction programme you will be able to access My Kingston (the student intranet) and our Graduate Research School Canvas module, where you will find more information and resources, including details of the Graduate Research Structured Programme.
+All handouts and resources used in the induction sessions will also be available on Canvas.